UniMath/agda-unimath/src/synthetic-homotopy-theory/dependent-cocones-under-spans.lagda.md

       ( is-equiv-dependent-cocone-constant-type-family-cocone f g c)
 ```

-### Computing with the characterization of identifications of dependent cocones on constant type families
+### Computing with the characterization of identifications of dependent cocones on constant type families over a fixed cocone

 If two dependent cocones on a constant type family are homotopic, then so are
 their nondependent counterparts.